 This page shows how to upgrade a standalone replication server in place.
 A standalone replication server has no local user data.
 If the server holds user data, see "On Upgrading Replicas" instead.

 If you are adding a new server to an existing deployment, see When Adding New Servers instead.

 Before upgrading, make sure you stop the server.
 Once you have unpacked the new server files, do not modify the server configuration until after you have completed the upgrade process.

 Prepare for upgrade as described in Before You Upgrade.

 Stop the server.

-Run the upgrade command to bring the server up to date with the new software delivery.
+Run the upgrade command to bring the server configuration data up to date with the new software delivery.

 You can use the

 --no-promptoption to run the command non-interactively.
 In this case, the

 --acceptLicenseoption lets you accept the license terms non-interactively.